Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Can foreigners own land in Panay Island in 2026?

-As of early 2026, foreigners cannot legally own land outright on Panay Island because the Philippine Constitution reserves private land ownership exclusively to Filipino citizens and corporations that are at least 60% Filipino-owned.
+As of early 2026, foreigners cannot legally own private land on Panay Island because the Philippine Constitution reserves land ownership exclusively for Filipino citizens and corporations that are at least 60% Filipino-owned.

-The closest legal alternatives for foreigners wanting to control residential property on Panay Island are condominium ownership (where the land is held by the condo corporation) or a long-term registered lease of land, which can now extend up to 99 years under Republic Act 12252 signed in September 2025.
+The closest legal alternative for foreigners who want residential land on Panay Island is either buying a condominium unit (where the land is held by the condo corporation, not by you personally) or signing a long-term land lease, which since September 2025 can now stretch up to 99 years under Republic Act 12252.

 Can I own a house but not the land in Panay Island in 2026?

-When the underlying land lease expires on Panay Island, the fate of the building depends on what the lease contract says, so it is critical to negotiate clear terms about building ownership, compensation, or removal before signing.
+When the underlying land lease expires on Panay Island, the foreigner's right to occupy the land ends as well, so the fate of the building depends entirely on what was negotiated in the lease contract, which is why having a clear "end-of-lease" clause covering the structure's ownership, removal, or compensation is absolutely essential before you build anything.

 We created this infographic to give you a simple idea of how much it costs to buy property in different parts of the Philippines.
 As you can see, it breaks down price ranges and property types for popular cities in the country.
 We hope this makes it easier to explore your options and understand the market.